unoti/kitchen-exp1/docs/CONVENTIONS.md

 Same goes for adding things in backend/node_modules.
 We don't want node_modules at the root.

 As the user, I will run the frontend and backend server processes separately on my machine in other windows.
-Don't try to npm start things yourself, tell me as the user to do that when needed.
+Don't try to `npm run dev` things yourself because I already have that running, but you can tell me when I need to restart it.
 This can also relate to when I need to restart servers or frontends because new dependencies have been installed.

 We don't do real work in index.ts.
 We only use these to roll up work done in other files.